satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 * Part II
   * Adding the auction
 * Part III
-  * Making the frontend
+  * Making the front end

 <a name='erc721'></a>
 ## What Is ERC721

 ERC721 describes non-fungible token.
-Btw it is also knowns as __NFT__, which basically means exactly that (__Non Fungible Token__).
+BTW it is also knowns as __NFT__, which basically means exactly that (__Non Fungible Token__).
 Non-fungible means that every token is not equal to any other token.
 As opposite to ERC20 where all tokens are equal.

 Most known example of ERC721 is CryptoKitties, where each kitten is a token described by the ERC721 compliant contract with a bunch of additional functions.